 If you want fresh fruit or vegetables, make sure you shop in season.
 You will find that the produce that is in-season will be much more inexpensive than out of season produce.

 Don't be afraid to ask for help from a food bank.
 There were many times I would go ‘shopping' at the food bank before going to the store so I could buy less at the store with what I got in my food box.
 If you have no way to get to a food bank and that is what is stopping you, consider asking if they deliver.
 Many small food banks do.

 Supplement some meals with soup kitchens.
-Many people don't realize soup kitchen are not just for the homeless.
+Many people don't realize that soup kitchens are not just for the homeless.
 Anyone can go eat at them and often, it's some great homemade eats.
-I have had some wonderful talks with some excellent folks at places like this when I have gone.
 If you get lunch taken care of there, you only have to worry about dinner.